-a.
-Involve parents/guardians in the development of training for teachers, principals, and other educators to improve the effectiveness of such training.

-b.
-Provide necessary literacy training, using Title I funds if the District has exhausted all other reasonably available sources of funding for such training.

-c.
-Pay reasonable and necessary expenses associated with parent involvement activities, including transportation and child care costs, to enable parents/guardians to participate in school-related meetings and training sessions.

-d.
-Train parents/guardians to enhance the involvement of other parents/guardians.

-e.
-Arrange school meetings at a variety of times or, when parents/guardians are unable to attend such conferences, conduct in-home conferences between parents/guardians and teachers or other educators who work directly with participating students.

-f.
-Adopt and implement model approaches to improving parent involvement.

-g.
-Establish a Districtwide parent advisory council to provide advice on all matters related to parent involvement in Title I programs.

-h.
-Develop appropriate roles for community-based organizations and business in parent involvement activities. i.
-Make referrals to community agencies and organizations that offer literacy training, parent education programs, and/ or other services that help to improve the conditions of parents/guardians and families.

-(cf. 1020 - Youth Services)

-j.
-Provide a master calendar of District activities and District meetings.

-k.
-Provide information about opportunities for parent involvement through the District newsletter, web site, or other written or electronic means.

-I. Engage parent-teacher organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions.

-(cf. 1230 - School-Connected Organizations)

-m.
-To the extent practicable, provide translation services at school sites and at meetings involving parents/guardians as needed.

-n.
-Provide training and information to members of District and school site councils and advisory committees to help them fulfill their functions.

-o.
-Regularly evaluate the effectiveness of staff development activities related to parent involvement.

-p.
-Include expectations for parent/guardian outreach and involvement in staff job descriptions and evaluations.

-(cf. 4115 - Evaluation/Supervision)

-(cf. 4215 - Evaluation/Supervision)

-(cf. 4315 - Evaluation/Supervision)
+- a.
+Involve parents/quardians in the development of training for teachers, principals, and other educators to improve the effectiveness of such training. - b.
+Provide necessary literacy training, using Title I funds if the District has exhausted all other reasonably available sources of funding for such training. - c.
+Pay reasonable and necessary expenses associated with parent involvement activities, including transportation and child care costs, to enable parents/quardians to participate in school-related meetings and training sessions. - d.
+Train parents/guardians to enhance the involvement of other parents/guardians. - e.
+Arrange school meetings at a variety of times or, when parents/quardians are unable to attend such conferences, conduct in-home conferences between parents/quardians and teachers or other educators who work directly with participating students. - f.
+Adopt and implement model approaches to improving parent involvement. - g.
+Establish a Districtwide parent advisory council to provide advice on all matters related to parent involvement in Title I programs. - h.
+Develop appropriate roles for community-based organizations and business in parent involvement activities. - i.
+Make referrals to community agencies and organizations that offer literacy training, parent education programs, and/or other services that help to improve the conditions of parents/guardians and families. - j.
+Provide a master calendar of District activities and District meetings. - k.
+Provide information about opportunities for parent involvement through the District newsletter, web site, or other written or electronic means. - I. Engage parent-teacher organizations to actively seek out and involve parents/guardians through regular communication updates and information sessions.

-4. Coordinate and integrate Title I parent involvement strategies with Head Start, Reading First, Early Reading First, Even Start, Home Instruction Program for Preschool Youngsters, Parents as Teachers Program, public preschool, and other programs.
+- m.
+To the extent practicable, provide translation services at school sites and at meetings involving parents/quardians as needed. - n.
+Provide training and information to members of District and school site councils and advisory committees to help them fulfill their functions. - o.
+Regularly evaluate the effectiveness of staff development activities related to parent involvement. - p.
+Include expectations for parent/quardian outreach and involvement in staff job descriptions and evaluations. - 4.
+Coordinate and integrate Title I parent involvement strategies with Head Start, Reading First, Early Reading First, Even Start, Home Instruction Program for Preschool Youngsters, Parents as Teachers Program, public preschool, and other programs.
 (20 USC 6318)